Rosa Brooks: Career

 Brooks was a lecturer at Yale Law School, where she was the director of Yale Law School's human rights program.
 She was a fellow at the Carr Center for Human Rights Policy at Harvard's Kennedy School of Government, a board member of Amnesty International USA and a member of the Executive Council of the American Society of International Law.
-Brooks served on the board of the Open Society Foundation's US Programs Fund.
-Brooks was a senior advisor at the US Department of State’s Bureau of Democracy, Human Rights and Labor.
-Brooks was a consultant for the Open Society Institute and Human Rights Watch.
+Brooks served on the board of the Open Society Foundation's US Programs Fund and as a senior advisor at the US Department of State's Bureau of Democracy, Human Rights and Labor.
+Brooks was also a consultant for the Open Society Institute and for Human Rights Watch.

 Brooks was a member of the Policy Committee of the National Security Network.
 From 2001 to 2006, she was an associate professor at the University of Virginia School of Law.
 Brooks has been a columnist for the Los Angeles Times (June 2005 to April 9, 2009) and, since 2007, a professor at the Georgetown University Law Center.
+In 2019 she was named the Inaugural Scott K. Ginsberg Professor of Law and Policy.

-From April 2009 to July 2011, was on public service leave from Georgetown to serve as counselor to Under Secretary of Defense for Policy, Michele Flournoy.
+From April 2009 to July 2011, she was on public service leave from Georgetown to serve as counselor to Under Secretary of Defense for Policy, Michele Flournoy.
 She received the Secretary of Defense Medal for Outstanding Public Service for her work at the Defense Department.

-Brooks currently serves on the board of the Harper's Magazine Foundation, the Advisory Committee of National Security Action and the Steering Committee of the Leadership Council for Women in National Security.
+Brooks currently serves on the board of the Harper's Magazine Foundation, the Advisory Committee of National Security Action, the Steering Committee of the Leadership Council for Women in National Security and the board of the American Bar Association's Rule of Law Initiative.

 From 2016 to 2020, she was also a reserve police officer with the Metropolitan Police Department of the District of Columbia, and she received the Chief of Police Special Award in 2019.
+She has also been active in Democratic presidential campaigns.
+She served most recently as a volunteer advisor on defense policy to the Biden campaign, and she is frequently consulted as an expert advisor on issues of national security, criminal justice, democracy and rule of law.
+In July 2024, after Biden's weak debate performance, she promoted a "blitz primary" to identify an alternative candidate to Joe Biden.